expo/expo/packages/expo-firebase-firestore/README.md

 import React from 'react';
 import { Text, FlatList } from 'react-native';
 import firebase from 'expo-firebase-app';
-// Include the module before using it. import 'expo-firebase-firestore';

 // API can be accessed with: firebase.firestore();

 export default class WheatView extends React.Component {